 - Demonstrate substantive knowledge in life-span human development and family science that is based on the most current research and theory and that emphasizes important ecological, systemic, and contextual factors;

 - Show understanding of the importance of developing collaborative partnerships to serve the needs of children, families, and individuals across the life-span;

 - Articulate and demonstrate professional ethics and conduct in all work with agencies, families, children, and individuals;

 - Understand and appreciate multiple aspects of diversity of individuals, families, cultures, and communities;

 - Demonstrate critical and reflective thinking as well as analytic abilities, facility in oral and written communication, and management skills;

 - Understand the impact of public and private policies at multiple levels on children, families, education, and the professions involved with children, families, and individuals across the life-span.

-Major: (58 hours, including an internship) - Spring 2018 course requirements
+Major: (58 hours, including an internship) - Fall 2022 course requirements